The World Beneath Your Feet

 Dig but a few inches and you’ll see what’s known as “top soil”, the layer we affectionately call “dirt”.
 This unobtrusive layer of earth might be considered the most important one to humans!
 Mineral rich, full of living and dead organisms, water and air, this layer feeds the United States and the world!
-Pick a vegetable or fruit and this 8-10-inch layer has its roots there. (sorry about the pun) But while we enjoy the fruits (sorry) of the plants labor, we humans can also destroy it and once it’s gone, it’s gone for a LONG time, far longer than the average human life.
-Considered to be both a renewable and non-renewable, it’s invaluable regardless.
+Pick a vegetable or fruit and that plants has its roots in this 8-10-inch layer.
+But while we enjoy the fruits (sorry for the pun) of the plants labor, we humans can also destroy it (the top soil) and once it’s gone, it’s gone for a LONG time, far longer than the average human life.
+Top soil is considered to be both a renewable and non-renewable; it’s invaluable regardless.
 An inch of topsoil can take anywhere between a few hundred to 1,000 years or more, depending on where that soil is located!
 There are five factors that contribute to the type of soil as well: parent material (what kind of rock the soil started as), topography (shape, elevation, direction), climate, organisms (living and dead) and time.
 Because of the length of time needed to create just one inch of soil, it should be referred to as a non-renewable resource.
 According to The Food and Agriculture Organization (FAO), an agency of the United Nations, soil is a finite resource, meaning its loss or degradation is not recoverable within a human lifespan.
 So let’s do our best to make sure it’s here and healthy for generations to come.
 Just like every state has its own flower (rose) or insect (Nine-Spotted Ladybug), each state even has its own “official soil”!
 New York’s is called Honeoye “Ho-knee-o-yay”.

 Digging deeper you find the bedrock, the thing rock upon which most of the most well-known sky scrapers need to be anchored into to stand tall and strong.
 This impressive layer can be made from any of the three types of rock: sedimentary, metamorphic or igneous.
 This rock extends hundreds of feet further beneath our feet.
 Past the subways and sewer tunnels, past the power lines and other man-made things, this layer of rock also hides valuable things.
 Aquifers, underground pockets of water, exist in porous bedrock formations, such as sandstone.
 Deposits of petroleum and natural gas can also be found and accessed by drilling through bedrock.
 Vast caves, such as Howes Cavern in New York, exist over 150 feet